LawrenceMiao/NoteVision/docs/sherry-docs/README.md

 5. Check that it successfully downloaded by following the instructions from above.

 ## NumPy
-Anaconda is a Python distribution that already has NumPy installed but if you want to install NumPy then using Python and PIP, run the following command:
+Anaconda is a Python distribution that already has NumPy installed but if you want to install NumPy anyway then using Python and PIP, run the following command:
 ```
 pip install numpy
 ```

 ## Pillow
-You can install Pillow with PIP and Python:
+If you need to install Pillow, you can install it with PIP and Python:
 ```
 python3 -m pip install --upgrade pip
 python3 -m pip install --upgrade Pillow